 Then the rains stopped.
 And so, too, did the nation with the news that the Cambodian King Father Norodom Sihanouk had died in Beijing.
 Suddenly we found ourselves documenting the country’s mourning of their beloved former king, and the return of his body to lie in state, for the British newspaper The Independent and the Asian magazine I was editing.

 Night after night Terence and I went to respectfully observe and sensitively photograph Cambodians as they grieved for the former leader for whom so many had such immense and intense affection.
 We learnt a lot about Cambodia and its people.
 So much that we decided that we might make the country our home for a while.
 We’re still here.

-On the anniversary of the national holiday marking the commemoration of the death of the late King Father Norodom Sihanouk, we find ourselves recalling a nation in mourning.
-We thought we’d share (a slightly longer version of) the story we produced for The Independent based on our experience that October observing Cambodia mourn their former king.
+Every anniversary of the national holiday marking the commemoration of the death of the late King Father Norodom Sihanouk, we find ourselves recalling that time we covered a nation in mourning.
+We thought we’d share the slightly longer version of the story we produced for The Independent based on our experience that October observing Cambodians mourn their former king, night after night.

 King Father Norodom Sihanouk – Remembering Cambodia in Mourning

 At 3pm it is blisteringly hot in Phnom Penh.
 This is not an hour when Cambodians, accustomed to the fierce heat of their sultry tropical climate, would normally be out on the street.

 This is a time when the city’s locals are ordinarily returning to their workplaces after an hour or two of eating and sleeping, when tuk tuk drivers prefer to doze in a hammock strung over the passenger seats — the only time of day when they’re disinterested in touting for rides.

 But today Cambodians have made an exception — for the late King Father Norodom Sihanouk.